 The Compensation Committee, in its discretion, may establish cash incentive programs and otherwise award bonuses to executive officers and key employees.
-Annual incentive compensation to our executive officers is payable pursuant to contractual provisions with certain executives which provide eligibility to receive discretionary bonuses, in the sole discretion of the Board of Directors based on the executives performance, economic and business conditions affecting the Company, and the financial condition of the Company.
+Annual incentive compensation to our executive officers is payable pursuant to contractual provisions with certain executives which provide eligibility to receive discretionary bonuses, in the sole discretion of the Board of Directors based on the executives' performance, economic and business conditions affecting the Company, and the financial condition of the Company.
 The Compensation Committee makes recommendations to the Board of Directors with respect to such amounts.
-In addition, Dr. Hruby and Mr. Konatich are contractually entitled to certain guaranteed cash bonus payments each year.
-The annual incentive compensation earned by the executives with respect to 2006 was discretionary and determined by the Compensation Committee.
+In addition, Dr. Hruby and Mr. Konatich are contractually entitled to certain guaranteed cash bonus payments each year of their current employment agreements.
+The annual incentive compensation earned by the other executives with respect to 2007 was discretionary and determined by the Compensation Committee.
 We believe that the annual incentive bonuses motivate and encourage our executives to fulfill our objectives and provide us with the opportunity to recognize superior individual performance.

-For 2006, both Mr. Konatich and Dr. Hruby were eligible for annual cash bonuses.
-In the case of Mr. Konatich, his annual cash bonus was \$60,000 and for Dr. Hruby his annual cash bonus was \$62,500.
+For 2007, both Mr. Konatich and Dr. Hruby were eligible for annual cash bonuses.
+In the case of Mr. Konatich, his annual cash bonus was \$60,000 and for Dr. Hruby his annual cash bonus was \$125,000.